 However, with a wide range of solutions on the market to choose from, what should you expect from a perimeter system?

-For applications where a higher level of security is required then there is a range of fencing solutions available that combine excellent aesthetic appeal with a host of security features, thus avoiding a ‘fortress’ look but giving you all the benefits you need.
+For applications where a higher level of security is required, then there is a range of fencing solutions available that combine excellent aesthetic appeal with a host of security features, thus avoiding a ‘fortress’ look but giving you all the benefits you need.

-Zaun’s Hi-Sec solution for example is designed to discourage intruders and this is reflected by its use by the Home Office for prison facilities.
-The design of Hi-Sec makes it almost impossible to climb and provides reasonable delay when attacked with hand tools.
+Zaun’s HiSec solution, for example, is designed to discourage intruders, and this is reflected by its use by the Home Office for prison facilities.
+The design of HiSec makes it almost impossible to climb and provides reasonable delay when attacked with hand tools.

-For sites with the highest security concerns though, we have recently launched ArmaWeave.
-The range, which has received the Secured by Design (SBD) Award, is the first of its kind on the market that has been specifically introduced to set new standards in high security perimeter solutions.
+For sites with the highest security concerns, though, we have recently launched ArmaWeave.
+The range, which has received the Secured by Design (SBD) Award, is the first of its kind on the market that has been specifically introduced to set new standards in high-security perimeter solutions.

-Welding high tensile wire causes brittleness and very poor welds.
+Welding high tensile wire causes brittleness and inferior welds.
 Developed by our expert design team and manufactured at our production facility in Wolverhampton, the novel weldless manufacturing of ArmaWeave gets around this problem.
 It features state-of-the-art high tensile woven mesh fencing that requires no welding, providing the ultimate protection level for perimeter fencing with significantly improved delay when attacked with hand, power or non-contact tools than traditional welded mesh fences would stand up against.

 Electric fencing can also be used in addition to any security fence to make the perimeter of your premises even more secure.
-These systems generate a sharp shock when it is touched, which acts as a powerful deterrent without any long-term ill effects.
+These systems generate a sharp shock when touched, which acts as a powerful deterrent without any long-term ill effects.

 The solution you choose will obviously depend on how much of a risk you feel your site is, along with the budget you have to work to.

-We are also working towards the Loss Prevention Certification Board (LPCB) 1175 standard, which provides a rigorous vetting process whereby fencing systems are given an internationally recognised ‘mark of trust’ and are listed in LPCB’s Red Book that promotes products that can provide a reduced risk of security breaches, including burgulary and vandalism.
+We are also working towards the Loss Prevention Certification Board (LPCB) 1175 standard, which provides a rigorous vetting process whereby fencing systems are given an internationally recognised ‘mark of trust’ and are listed in LPCB’s Red Book that promotes products that can provide a reduced risk of security breaches, including burglary and vandalism.